-- The additional weight the body on frame chassis brings is actually a grip advantage when going off-road.
+- The additional weight the body on the frame chassis brings is actually a grip advantage when going off-road.

 Advanced 4WD Technology

-4WD vehicles have evolved drastically over the years and manufacture like Land Rover and Jeep have spearheaded the technical evolution of this segment.
-For example, Land Rover has the Terrain response systems incorporated into their luxury SUV Four Wheel Drives.
+4WD vehicles have evolved drastically over the years and manufacturers like Land Rover and Jeep have spearheaded the technical evolution of this segment.
+For example, Land Rover has Terrain response systems incorporated into their luxury SUV Four Wheel Drives.
 This is a highly sophisticated electronic system that controls the behavior of the vehicle over various surfaces.
 This gives the driver much more options to set the vehicle up perfectly for the specific terrain he is driving on.
 This system can make a novice off-road driver look like a pro since the intelligent software makes all the correct throttle, ride height, and other traction adjustments for you, at a simple flick of a button.

 - 4WD advanced traction affords it the ability to climb out steep uneven hills and slippery mountain tracks a 2WD could never attempt.